The Killdeer Bird: An Upland Shorebird

 Killdeers will return to the same habitat from year to year if nesting was successful.

 Nest site habitat is varied.
-Even though they are shorebirds, their nesting sites can be found away from water.
+Even though they are shorebirds, their nesting habits can take place away from water.

 Golf courses, shortgrass prairies, and even rocky areas such as your driveway may be used to nest.